 Individual v.
 Registered Agent Service

 You can appoint yourself or any of your friends or family as the registered agent of your LLC.
 Alternatively, you can also hire a professional service.
 Hiring a commercial registered agent service gives you flexibility since you would need to be available during office hours all the time to receive legal papers.
-It guarantees that the necessary legal compliance is taken care of since a commercial registered agent will be well-acquainted with the procedures and documentation required from your end.
+It guarantees that the necessary legal compliance is taken care of since a registered agent service will be well-acquainted with the procedures and documentation required from your end.

 The Articles of Organization are the legal documents that provide legal recognition to an LLC.
 The LLC formally comes into existence and is authorized to do business in the State of Georgia after the Articles of Organization are filled with the Secretary of State.

 The Articles of Organization must detail the name, address, organization structure, and member’s credentials of the LLC.
 You can file the Articles of Organization by mail or online.

-An operating agreement is perhaps the most important document that you require for your company.
-It is an internal document that usually governs the following matters of the company: ownership percentage of different members; distribution of profits/loss among the members, the manner in which the company would pay taxes, and how the dissolution of the company would take place, etc. An operating agreement acts as a guiding force in matters of the day-to-day functioning of the LLC.
+An operating agreement is one of the most crucial documents you require for your company.
+It is an internal document that governs matters such as ownership percentage of different members, distribution of profits/loss among the members, how the company would pay taxes, how the dissolution of the company would take place, etc. An operating agreement acts as a guiding force in matters of the day-to-day functioning of the LLC.

 Limits of Operating Agreement

-An operating agreement will not extinguish the obligations of your LLC to carry out its business in a fair and reasonable manner.
+An operating agreement will not extinguish the obligations of your LLC to carry out its business fairly and reasonably.
 You cannot also include anything prohibited by the State or Federal laws into your operating agreement.
 A court can intervene if it deems that the terms of your operating agreement are unreasonable.

 Depending on the type of business your LLC is engaged in, the tax liability accrued to your LLC in the State of Georgia may vary.
 Moreover, the federal tax accrued would also be influenced by the taxation structure adopted by the LLC.
 Let us look at federal tax liability first.